kvaghas/linkedin-data-retrieval/README.md

 ## Retrieving data from LinkedIn using python
-This script helps you retrieve user & jobs data from LinkedIn and saving it as documents in corresponding directory.
+This script helps you retrieve user & jobs data from LinkedIn and saves it as documents in corresponding directory.

 ## Requirements